Stuttering techniques

 We don't stutter or we're much more fluent in certain situations.
 And some people say, "I don't stutter most of the time, I stutter only in these particular settings."
 So the question many people have is maybe there's just some psychological shift that I need to make to be fluent.

-Tony Robbins cures a person who stutters
+Link: Tony Robbins cures a person who stutters

-Now, I don't believe that it can happen, I mean I don't believe that it can last long term.
+In this video, Tony Robbins cures a man who stutters and he does that on a very psychological level.
+And he does that tremendously quickly.
+Well, I don't believe that it can last long term.
 I don’t believe in hypnosis and such other things as a sustainable long-term technique, but again as you may notice I say "I don't believe."
 It's all about my belief.

 While I'm not a great believer in that technique as the sole thing that can change everything, we must admit that it's a huge piece of stuttering - the psychological thing.
-Stuttering is not only the physical speed impediments, by far.
+Stuttering is not only the physical speech impediments, by far.
 A huge part of it is our belief and our perception of ourselves as people who stutter.

-#3 Surrounding physical aspects
+Technique # 3 - Surrounding physical aspects

 Some techniques are about the surrounding aspects of our speaking like relaxation, breathing, using lower voice, eye contact and some others.
 And the central one is usually the breathing thing because speaking is breathing out words.
 It's actually the air going out with the words.